radiant-rstats/docker/install/rsm-msba-windows.md

 ## Updating the RSM-MSBA computing environment on Windows

-To update the container use the launch script and press 4 (+ enter).
-To update the launch script itself, press 5 (+ enter).
+To update the container use the launch script and press 6 (and Enter).
+To update the launch script itself, press 7 (and Enter).

 <img src="figures/rsm-msba-menu-windows.png" width="500px">